Walking Off a Heart Attack in Croatia

 As I very impatiently waited in line to get some water, I wondered what was going on.
 I really had no idea what it could be at this point.
 I just hoped that my husband would be conscious when I returned to him.
 Thankfully, he was!

-This is the spot where Grant “went down” during his heart attack.
-Thankfully, he just had to stop to rest; he didn’t actually collapse.
+This is the spot where Grant had his heart attack.

 After a few minutes of rest and hydration, Grant felt better and we continued on.
 He was moving slower than normal but seemed to be ok.
 He probably wasn’t telling me exactly how he felt.
 In fact, he probably wasn’t even admitting to himself how he felt.